Statistical Inference of Optimal Allocations I: Regularities and their Implications: Appendix for manuscript

+\cite{namioka1975banach} attributed a space $\mathcal X$ such that every separable subspace $\mathcal Y$ of it has a separable dual space $\mathcal Y^*$ to \cite{asplund1968frechet} as an Asplund space.
 Condition 2 in Theorem \ref{theorem envelope Theorem for social welfare potential function} requires that $\mathcal X^*$ is separable, which is more restrictive than the Asplund space in condition 1.
 Theorem 2.4 in \cite{lindenstrauss2003frechet} shows that on $\mathbb{R}^n$, a $\Gamma$-null set is equivalent to a set with Lebesgue zero.
 By the Rademacher Theorem again, given $g$, $\gamma\(\lambda,g\)$ is $\Gamma$-almost everywhere differentiable with respect to $\lambda$.

 For a Banach space with a separable dual space, part 1 of Theorem \ref{theorem envelope Theorem for social welfare potential function} shows that the set of non Fr\'{e}chet-differentiable points is contained in a meager $F_\sigma$ set, while part 2 of Theorem \ref{theorem envelope Theorem for social welfare potential function} shows that it is also a $\Gamma$-null set.
 In other words, the set of non Fr\'{e}chet differentiable points is a $\Gamma$-null set, and is contained in a meager $F_\sigma$ set.
-However, to the best of our knowledge, there is no general ordering between $\Gamma$-null sets and meager $F_\sigma$ sets.
-Even in the simplest case $\mathbb{R}$, there are interesting counterexamples.
-The Smith-Volterra-Cantor set (or called fat Cantor set) is closed and nowhere dense and thus meager $F_{\sigma}$ but of positive Lebesgue measure.
-It is also possible to construct a dense $G_\delta$ subset $B$ of $\mathbb{R}$ with zero Lebesgue measure that is not a meager $F_\sigma$ set (by the Baire theorem).
+To the best of our knowledge, there is no general ordering between $\Gamma$-null sets and meager $F_\sigma$ sets.
+There are interesting examples even in the simplest case $\mathbb{R}$.
+On the one hand, the Smith-Volterra-Cantor set (or called fat Cantor set) is closed and nowhere dense and thus meager $F_{\sigma}$ but of positive Lebesgue measure.
+On the other hand, it is also possible to construct a dense $G_\delta$ subset $B$ of $\mathbb{R}$ with zero Lebesgue measure that is not a meager $F_\sigma$ set (by the Baire theorem).
 To construct $B$, enumerate the rational numbers as $\mathbb{Q}=\{q_1, q_2, \ldots\}$, and put $P_n = \bigcup_{j=1}^\infty B\(q_j, 2^{-j} / n\)$ for positive integers $n$.
 Define $B = \bigcap_{n=1}^\infty P_n$.
 Since $P_n$ is open for every positive integer $n$, we have $B$ is a $G_\delta$ set.
 The set $B$ has zero Lebesgue measure because \bs \mu\(B\) \leq \mu\(P_n\) \leq \sum_{j=1}^\infty \mu\(B\(q_j, 2^{-j} / n\)\) = \sum_{j=1}^\infty \frac{2^{-j+1}}{n} = \frac{2}{n} \to 0\ \text{as}\ n \to \infty. \end{split}\end{align}